aniketstark/STARK3.0/README.md

 IN THIS SCRIPT INCLUDES SOME SCRIPTS WHICH IS I DONT CREATED THEM I DONT TAKE RESPONSIBLITY OF ANY MISUSED

-TAssistant
-Termux Assistant in this tool you can do every thing but everything is comming soon
 Now in this script available some basic to advance features like
 1. Information gathering tools